Tennessee Tech Board of Trustees

 In 1984, Ms. Rose graduated from Tennessee Tech with a bachelor’s degree in agriculture.
 She also holds a master’s degree from Texas A&M.

-She serves on the Audit and Business Committee.
+She serves as the chair of the Academic and Student Affairs Committee.

 Mr. Johnny Stites